 As previously disclosed, on February 11, 2022, the parties entered into a Stipulation of Settlement (subject to Court approval) to settle the Consolidated Class Action.
 The settlement resolves all claims asserted against SCWorx and the other named defendant without any admission, concession or finding of any fault, liability or wrongdoing by the Company or any defendant.
-Under the terms of this agreement, (i) the insurers for the Company and Marc Schessel (former CEO) will make a cash payment to the class plaintiffs (ii) the former CEO will transfer 100,000 shares of company common stock to the class plaintiffs, and (iii) the Company will issue \$600,000 worth of common stock to the class plaintiffs, in exchange for which all parties will be released from all claims related to the securities class action litigation.
-After giving effect to the share issuance by the Company, the Company believes that it will have satisfied the accrued retention liability of \$700,000.
+Under the terms of this agreement, (i) the insurers for the Company and Marc Schessel (former CEO) agreed to a cash payment to the class plaintiffs (ii) the former CEO agreed to transfer 100,000 shares of company common stock to the class plaintiffs, and (iii) the Company agreed to issue \$600,000 worth of common stock to the class plaintiffs, in exchange for which all parties were released from all claims related to the securities class action litigation.
+After giving effect to the share issuance by the Company, the Company believes that it has satisfied the accrued retention liability of \$700,000.
 By order dated March 22, 2022, the Court granted preliminary approval of the class action.
 After a fairness hearing held on June 29, 2022, the Court approved the Stipulation of Settlement.
+On June 5, 2023, the Company issued all shares owed under the Stipulation of Settlement.
+The Company has now fulfilled all of its obligations under the Stipulation of Settlement